 Plan for out-of-pocket expenses

 If savings aren’t available to pay for health care costs, discussing your needs with family members could be worthwhile, especially if they can and want to assist.
-Or, if that’s not an option, look into community resources.
+If that’s not an option, look into community resources.
 For example, Administration for Community Living provides links to a range of support services to help you live successfully in your community and Benefits.gov helps you determine if you’re eligible for federal benefits.

 Gerontological social workers can also help connect you with financial aid resources and help you fill out paperwork.